Activating Your Milk Kefir Grains

 - A wooden or silicone spatula

-- A breathable cover, like a coffee filter or cloth napkin, held in place by a rubber band (not cheesecloth!)
+- A jar lid OR breathable cover, like a coffee filter or cloth napkin, held in place by a rubber band (not cheesecloth!)

 - A fine mesh strainer

-Cover the jar opening using a coffee filter or cloth held in place by a rubber band.
-This lets your kefir breathe while keeping it clean.
+Cover the jar opening using a loose lid OR coffee filter/cloth held in place by a rubber band.
 Place the jar in a warm spot away from direct sunlight.
 About 70-78 degrees Fahrenheit (21-25°C) is the kefir comfort zone.

-After 24 hours, place a fine mesh strainer over a new jar and pour kefir into the strainer.
+After 48 hours or when your kefir has thickened, place a fine mesh strainer over a new jar and pour kefir into the strainer.

 Gently massage the kefir with a spatula until only the grains are left in the strainer.
 Now this is important – hang on to your little grains!!
 Their work has only just begun!

-Add 1/4 cup of milk into the jar you just emptied and pop the separated grains back in to repeat the whole process.
+Once again, add milk to the jar you just emptied (same amount you used the first time) and pop the separated grains back in to repeat the whole process.

 Keep making these small batches until your kefir is thickening within 24 hours.
-This can take up to 10 batches, so be patient!
-Don’t give up on them even if the milk isn’t thickening after 3 or more batches – these little grains have been making kefir for centuries, and they’re not about to stop now.
+This can take up to 2-5 batches, so be patient!
+Be sure to keep providing them with fresh milk even if the milk isn’t thickening during the first few batches.
+These little grains have been making kefir for centuries, and they’re not about to stop now!

 Now you’re probably wondering what to do with the contents of the bowl you just strained.
-Generally, we hold off on eating the first couple batches.
+Generally, we hold off on drinking the kefir until it is reliably thickening.

 Once your kefir grains are settled into their new home and your kefir is thickening within 24 hours, give it a little sniff test!
 If it smells tangy and like fresh yogurt, pop it in the fridge to set for a couple hours and then dig in!
 If it smells funky, hold off and keep making small batches until it is thickening and smells like delicious yogurt.